prepare.blog

 • Pack a morale kit: card games, coloring books, a paperback novel, a journal.
 These weigh nothing and matter enormously.

 • Talk about what’s happening honestly but calmly, especially with children.
-Uncertainty is more stressful than bad news.
+Uncertainty is more stressful than bad news delivered straight.

 • A mid-size portable generator (Honda EU2200i or equivalent) burns roughly 1 gallon of gas per 4–8 hours depending on load.
 Two weeks of intermittent use (4 hours/day to run the fridge and charge devices) requires about 14 gallons of stored fuel.
 Rotate fuel every 3–6 months with stabilizer.